astronomer/docs/astro/best-practices/cross-deployment-dependencies.md

 #### Process

 1. In your upstream Deployment, which is the Deployment for which you did **not** create an API Token, in the Deployment's **Environment Variables** tab in your Deployment's **Environment** settings, create an environment variable for your API token and use `API_TOKEN` for the key.
-2. For your downstream Deployment, follow the guidance in [Make requests to the Airflow REST API - Step 2](https://docs.astronomer.io/astro/airflow-api#step-2-retrieve-the-deployment-url) to obtain the Deployment URL for your downstream Deployment.
+2. For your downstream Deployment, follow the guidance in [Make requests to the Apache Airflow® REST API - Step 2](https://docs.astronomer.io/astro/airflow-api#step-2-retrieve-the-deployment-url) to obtain the Deployment URL for your downstream Deployment.
 The Deployment URL should be in the format of `clq52ag32000108i8e3v3acml.astronomer.run/dz3uu847`.
 3. In your upstream Deployment, use Variables in the Astro UI to create an environment variable where you can store your downstream Deployment URL, using `DEPLOYMENT_URL` for the key.
 4. In the upstream Deployment, add the following DAG to your Astro project running in the upstream Deployment.
 In the `get_bear` task, the TaskFlow API automatically registers `MY_DATASET` as an outlet Dataset.
 This creates an update to this Dataset in the _same_ Airflow deployment.
 The dependent `update_dataset_via_api` task creates or updates the Dataset via a request to the Airflow API Datasets endpoint in a _different_ Airflow deployment.